Castle Rock, Colorado: Geography

 The town of Castle Rock is named after this prominent castle tower-shaped butte.

-Castle Rock is located at (39.372212, −104.856090) at an elevation of 6,224 feet (1,897 m).
-Castle Rock is in central Colorado at the junction of Interstate 25 and State Highway 86, 28 mi south of downtown Denver and 37 mi north of Colorado Springs.
+Castle Rock is located in central Colorado at the junction of Interstate 25 and State Highway 86, 28 mi south of downtown Denver and 37 mi north of Colorado Springs.

 The town lies a few miles east of the Rampart Range of the Rocky Mountains on the western edge of the Great Plains.
 Castle Rock, the butte for which the town is named, is just north of the town center.
 Other prominent landforms visible from Castle Rock include Dawson Butte, Devils Head, Mount Blue Sky, and Pikes Peak.

 East Plum Creek, a stream within the South Platte River watershed, flows generally north through Castle Rock.
 Hangman's Gulch, which runs northwest then west around the north side of the town center, drains into East Plum Creek, as do multiple unnamed gulches in the southern and western areas of town.
 McMurdo Gulch and Mitchell Gulch run north then northeast through eastern Castle Rock and drain into Cherry Creek east of town.

 Castle Rock is in the Colorado Foothills life zone.
 The hillsides are covered with meadows of grass, small plants, scattered juniper trees, and open ponderosa pine woodlands.
 Other trees common in the area include Gambel oak (scrub oak or oak brush) and pinyon pine.
 Local wildlife includes the American badger, American black bear, bobcat, coyote, Colorado chipmunk, crow, garter snakes, gray fox, mountain cottontail rabbit, mountain lion, mule deer, pocket gopher, porcupine, skunk, and tadpoles.
 Birds found in the area include the golden eagle, peregrine falcon, sharp-shinned hawk, black-billed magpie, red-tailed hawk, pinyon jay, and western tanager.

 The town had a total area of 89.981 km2, all land in 2023.

 Lying within the Front Range urban corridor, the town is part of the greater Denver metropolitan area.
 Castle Rock borders three communities, all to its north; from west to east, they are Castle Pines Village, the city of Castle Pines, and The Pinery.
 Other nearby communities include Franktown to the east, Larkspur to the south, Perry Park to the southwest, and Sedalia to the northwest.